elixirschool/elixirschool/lessons/basics/use-require-import.md

 [1, 2, 3, 4, 5, 6]
 ```

-This is most common when we simply just dont want to have to continuously keep calling the same module and we are using its functions quite a bit.
+This is most common when we simply just dont want be forced into continuously calling the same module and we are using its functions quite a bit.
 We can also filter to import only macros or functions with the `only` option:

 ```elixir